 The Health Insurance Portability and Accountability Act (HIPAA) 5010 went into effect January 1, 2012.
 This federal regulation requires the use of standard X12 transactions to report and inquire about healthcare services.

-For questions about 5010, go to Provider Connection at blueshieldca.com/provider and click on Claims, then Manage electronic transactions, contact the EDI Help Desk at (800) 480-1221, or email EDI\BSC@blueshieldca.com.
+For questions about 5010, go to Provider Connection at blueshieldca.com/provider and click on Claims, then Manage electronic transactions or contact the EDI Help Desk at (800) 480-1221 with any questions about the options listed above or to obtain a connection.